 My dad was an officer for almost 40 years so I grew up a policeman's daughter.
 This experience helps me understand what it's like to be affected by the police member's work.

-I've also been happily married to an officer for 14 years (and counting!).
+I've also been happily married to a retired officer for 25 years (and counting!).
 Again, this gives me another perspective, another source of understanding.

 I believe experience as a first responder and my work with them has been my greatest teacher.
 But I have also formally prepared to assist first responders to be mentally healthy.
 I earned a PhD in Counseling Psychology and an M.S. in Criminal Justice.
 I trained in EMDR, the recommended treatment for trauma and am trained in the Acute Stress Adaptive Protocol (ASAP, an EMDR-based peer support intervention).
 I studied factors that influenced officers' ability to cope with traumatic stress, factors that helped officers maintain work-life balance, and the decision-making processes of seasoned first responders regarding leaving the job.
 I've studied the work of others to better my understanding of the impact of the work to prepare compelling arguments for better services and coverage for mental injuries from the job.
 I am Board Certified in Police and Public Safety Psychology by the American Board of Professional Psychology.
 I am also a HeartMath Certified Practitioner, which allows me to use biofeedback to help first responders recalibrate their nervous systems after chronic stress and trauma.